History of Wesleyan University in Timeline

 2009: Creation of the Bailey College of the Environment

-January 2010: The Eclectic Society Play Premiered
+January 2010: Premiere of The Eclectic Society Play

-In 2010, Mark Slobin published "Music at Wesleyan: From Glee Club to Gamelan".
+In 2010, Mark Slobin published "Music at Wesleyan: From Glee Club to Gamelan."

 Music at Wesleyan: From Glee Club to Gamelan (Garnet Books)